kwyoke/DDBS-2020/sharding/load_shard_populate_doc.md

 mongos> db.read_reg.getShardDistribution()
 ```

-## Populate db.beread based on db.read and sharding by article category
+## Populate and shard db.beread

 To populate db.beread, we need to group db.read by "aid" and do some aggregation: (1) reads: count the total number of reads, form a list of all users who read it, (2) comment: count number of comments, form a list of all users who commented on it, (3) agrees: count number of agrees, form a list of users who agreed with it, (4) shares: count number of shares, form a list of users who shared it.
 We also need to shard db.beread according to article category, so we should also add a "category" column to db.beread.

 ### Populate db.beread
-First, we form a temporary db.aid_cat as $lookup only works on unsharded collections.
+First, we form a temporary db.aid_cat_ts as $lookup only works on unsharded collections.
 ```
 mongos> db.article.aggregate([
-            { $project: {aid:1, category: 1}},
+            { $project: {aid:1, category: 1, timestamp: 1}},
             { $out: "aid_cat"}
         ])
 ```